Karnataka Council of Ministers: For other provisions as to Ministers

+According to Article 164 of the Constitution of India, the Chief Minister shall be appointed by the Governor and the other Ministers shall be appointed by the Governor on the advice of the Chief Minister.
+The Council of Ministers shall be collectively responsible to the Legislative Assembly of the State.
+A Minister who is not a member of the Legislature for any period of six consecutive months shall cease to be a Minister.

+The 91st Constitutional Amendment Act, 2003 inserted Article 164(1A), which caps the total number of ministers, including the Chief Minister, at 15 per cent of the total number of members of the Legislative Assembly, with a minimum of twelve ministers.
+For Karnataka's 224-member Assembly, this places the maximum cabinet size at 34 ministers.

 Chief Minister

-Like any Indian state, Chief Ministers of Karnataka is the real head of the government and responsible for state administration.
+The Chief Minister of Karnataka is the real head of the government and responsible for state administration.
 He is the leader of the parliamentary party in the legislature and heads the state cabinet.
+The current Chief Minister is D. K. Shivakumar, who was sworn in on 3 June 2026 following the resignation of Siddaramaiah.
+On 30 May 2026, Shivakumar was unanimously elected leader of the Congress Legislature Party at a meeting held at Vidhana Soudha, with Siddaramaiah himself proposing his name.

-The current Chief Minister is Siddaramaiah.
+Deputy Chief Minister

+The Deputy Chief Minister of Karnataka is the senior minister of the cabinet after the Chief Minister.
+The current Deputy Chief Minister is G. Parameshwara, who was sworn in alongside Shivakumar on 3 June 2026.

 State Cabinet

-As per the Constitution of India, all portfolios of state government is vested in Chief Minister, who distribute various portfolio to individual ministers whom he nominates to the State Governor.
-The state governor appoints individual ministers for various portfolios and departments as per advice of Chief Minister and together form the State Cabinet.
-As the original portfolios are vested with CM, who delegates to others upon his/her wish, actions of individual ministers are part of collective responsibility of the state cabinet and Chief Minister is responsible for actions of each minister.
-The state cabinet along with Chief Minister, prepares General policy and individual department policy, which will be guiding policy for day-to-day administration of each minister.
+As per the Constitution of India, all portfolios of state government are vested in the Chief Minister, who distributes various portfolios to individual ministers whom he nominates to the State Governor.
+The state governor appoints individual ministers for various portfolios and departments as per the advice of the Chief Minister, and together they form the State Cabinet.
+Actions of individual ministers are part of the collective responsibility of the state cabinet, and the Chief Minister is responsible for the actions of each minister.
+The state cabinet along with the Chief Minister prepares general policy and individual department policy, which guides the day-to-day administration of each minister.